The Importance of Staying Hydrated for Healthy Aging

 Important Electrolytes and Their Functions

-Helps cells produce the energy needed for tissue growth and repair
+- Phosphate is an electrolyte that strengthens the bones and teeth.
+It also helps cells produce the energy needed for tissue growth and repair.

 Best Hydration Options